replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

         post:
 ```

-## Fields
+## Supported Fields

-The following Velero fields are supported for full backups, as shown in the previous example:
+For partial backups, you can use all of the fields that Velero supports.
+For more information, see [Backups](https://velero.io/docs/v1.10/api-types/backup/) in the Velero documentation.

+Not all fields available in the Velero Backup resource are supported for full backups with snapshots.
+The table below lists the fields that are supported for full backups with KOTS snapshots:

 <table>
   <tr>